Nandaka/PixivUtil2/readme.txt

                     by Member, stop processing if in Download New Illust. backupOldFile   ==> Set to True to backup old file if the file size is different.
-                    Old filename will be renamed to filename.unix-time.extension. logLevel        ==> Set log level, valid values are CRITICAL, ERROR, WARNING, INFO, DEBUG, and NOTSET enableDump      ==> Enable HTML Dump.
-Set to False to disable. skipDumpFilter  ==> Skip HTML Dump based on error code (using regex format).
-                    E.g.: 1.*|2.* => skip all HTML dump for error code 1xxx/2xxx.
-dumpMediumPage  ==> Dump all medium page for debugging.
-Set to True to enable. writeugoirainfo ==> If set to True, it will dump the .js to external file. createugoira    ==> If set to True, it will create .ugoira file, see:
+                    Old filename will be renamed to filename.unix-time.extension. writeugoirainfo ==> If set to True, it will dump the .js to external file. createugoira    ==> If set to True, it will create .ugoira file, see: http://www.bandisoft.com/forum/viewtopic.php?f=8&t=3359 deleteZipFile   ==> If set to True, it will delete the zip files from ugoira.
-                    http://www.bandisoft.com/forum/viewtopic.php?f=8&t=3359
-deleteZipFile   ==> If set to True, it will delete the zip files from ugoira.
                     Only active if createUgoira = True. enableInfiniteLoop ==> Enable infinite loop for download by tags.
                        Only applicable for download in descending order (newest first).

 =================================================================================
 = list.txt Format                                                               =